conflowio/parsley/README.md

 #### More examples

 There is a JSON-like parser implementation in the [examples/json](examples/json) directory.
-It also gives you some

-For a more complex expression parser you can check out the [Flint interpolation language](https://github.com/opsidian/flint).
+For a more complex expression parser you can check out the [Conflow language](https://github.com/conflowio/conflow).

 ### Documentation

-Please more information about the available parsers and combinators please check out the [Go docs](https://godoc.org/github.com/opsidian/parsley).
+Please more information about the available parsers and combinators please check out the [Go docs](https://godoc.org/github.com/conflowio/parsley).

 ## Library packages